timjogorman/RicherEventDescription/guidelines.md

 \b{.} *treatment* CONTAINS-SUBEVENT *chemotherapy*

-In this situation, some annotators may be reluctant to use CONTAINS, as presumably, the temporal bounds of ``treatment'' are the beginning of the first sub-event, and the end of the last.
-Thus, at a micro-second level, there is not containment, as there is, perhaps, no portion of the ``treatment'' that begins prior to the first subevent in order to contain it.
+In this situation, some annotators may be reluctant to use CONTAINS, as presumably, the temporal bounds of "treatment" are the beginning of the first sub-event, and the end of the last.
+Thus, at a micro-second level, there is not containment, as there is, perhaps, no portion of the "treatment" that begins prior to the first subevent in order to contain it.

 Again, though, this sort of reasoning wins us nothing.
 Here, a CONTAINS-SUBEVENT